SAS faculty-approved pdf resolution on Online/Hybrid Course Proposals (277 KB) , May 7, 2013 ( pdf PDF (277 KB) )

 The following requirements will apply to SAS undergraduate courses offered for credit in a fully online or hybrid format.
 Fully online refers to those courses with a severely limited number of possible in-person meetings, including exams; hybrid refers to those courses with a significant portion of meetings online, roughly 1/3 to 1/2.

 Completely new online or hybrid courses will come to the SAS Curriculum Committee and then to the full faculty for approval, as is the case for all new courses.
 The information required in the proposal of such courses, in addition to the usual requirements as for traditional-format courses, will include the items below.

 Online or hybrid versions of existing SAS courses will come to the SAS Curriculum Committee for approval, but will not require a vote of the full faculty, similar to the procedure for Winter Session courses.
 The information required in the proposal of such courses will include syllabi for both the traditional version and the online or hybrid version, and the url of the web site for the for the online or hybrid version, if available, as well as the items below.

 After at most 3 years of offering, a report on comparative assessment will be provided to the SAS Assessment Committee, including access to the web site for the course, a departmental evaluation of the success of the format, and information on any changes to course.

 Online/hybrid issues to be addressed in course proposals.
-Please fill out this document justification form (22 KB) when proposing an online/hybrid course.

 A. Description of pedagogical reasons for an online/hybrid version of the course and its appropriateness.
 Comparison with the traditional format of this or similar courses, and identification of which elements substitute for what, spelled out.